What do Panasonic & Daikin offer?

-Long story short, Panasonic and Daikin are largely not cheap brands of air conditioners by any stretch, but they are leaders in advanced cooling.
-They also specialise in split system air conditioners – no cheap portable units or window rattlers in sight.
-Let’s see some of what the two giants of cooling have to offer, broken down by power and price:
+Long story short, Panasonic and Daikin are not cheap brands of air conditioners by any stretch, but they are leaders in advanced cooling and air purification.
+They also specialise in split system air conditioners with most reverse cycle units to also have you covered in winter.
+Let’s dig into what these two giants of cooling have to offer, broken down by power and price:

 While not strictly in the ‘budget’ category, these are some of the cheapest air conditioners among Panasonic’s and Daikin’s ranges.
 Remember, they are not the cheapest – their value is in their quality.